Job Analysis

 2. Perform management responsibilities in the workplace with regard to department wide mandates concerning Equal Employment Opportunity (EEO), Americans with Disabilities Act (ADA), etc., and other personnel practices as defined by regulatory agencies and established guidelines in order to comply with current laws/mandates on an ongoing basis.

-3. Perform management responsibilities in the workplace with regard to employee wellness utilizing the Employee Health and Wellness (EHW), Employee Assistance Program (EAP) and Peer Support Program (PSP) providing a supportive working environment on an ongoing basis.
+3. Perform management responsibilities in the workplace with regard to employee wellness using the Employee Health and Wellness (EHW), Employee Assistance Program (EAP) and Peer Support Program (PSP) to provide a supportive working environment on an ongoing basis.

-4. Ensure staffing levels are sufficient in order to maintain operational needs in accordance with Memorandum of Understandings (MOUs) utilizing technology and operational knowledge to determine workload, population trends, etc., on an ongoing basis.
+4. Ensure staffing levels are sufficient to maintain operational needs in accordance with Memorandum of Understandings (MOUs) using technology and operational knowledge to determine workload, population trends, etc., on an ongoing basis.

-5. Facilitate the hiring process by planning, conducting interviews, evaluating and selecting candidates to fill identified vacant positions in accordance with California Human Resources’ (CalHR) rules and regulations.
+5. Facilitate the hiring process by planning, conducting interviews, evaluating and selecting candidates to fill identified vacant positions in accordance with California Department of Human Resources’ (CalHR) rules and regulations, as needed.

 6. Establish working relationships with internal/external stakeholders to educate and maintain cooperation using interpersonal skills, knowledge, community meetings, etc., on an ongoing basis.